Vatsal09/Garage-Automation/Group10_Demo_2/3_integration_testing/README3.txt

             if any fields are improperly filled:
                 webpage will indicate fields and how to fill them else
-                Payment Page will now dispaly new card with provided credentials b ----back----
+                Payment Page will now display new card with provided credentials b ----back----
             press back arrow on top left
     3 ----Close-----